Financial Aid & Scholarship Office

 Graduate Business students

-• Must be assessed a Graduate Business Professional Fee
+• CA resident for fee payment purposes who is assessed a Graduate Business Professional Fee

-• Be enrolled in a minimum of one fee-authorized course
+• Be enrolled in a minimum of at least 4 units, one must be a fee-authorized course

 • Need based, does not require repayment